 This type of journaling supports our thought processes.
-When we are feeling stuck, confused or conflicted, our thoughts – instead of being clear and concise – end up whirling around in our heads.
+When we are feeling stuck, confused, stressed out or conflicted, our thoughts – instead of being clear and concise – end up whirling around in our heads.
 Our minds tend to jump around from one idea to the next, and then back to the first one again.
 Through the act of writing, we are forced to arrange our thoughts into a clear, somewhat linear pattern through which we can express ourselves.

-Journaling is also a form of meditation.
+Journaling for mental health is a form of mindful meditation.
 As we being to write and allow the flow of our thoughts to move through our body and out onto paper, we inadvertently end up quieting our minds.
 Our bodies will quickly follow, thus providing us with a sense of peace and relaxation.
 Many health professionals recommend journaling for stress reduction, to help relieve anxiety, or to work through the complex set of feelings one may be experiencing.
 Regardless of what we decide to journal about, it is always amazing what kinds of insights and epiphanies we may experience.

 Are you ready to start Journaling?
 Continue on to learn how to begin the healing process for yourself.